gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 The ANOVA $F$-test for an interaction between supplement type and dosage level is
 $F(2,54)= 4.107$ with a p-value of 0.022.
-So there is moderate to strong evidence against the null hypothesis of no interaction between *Dosage* and *Delivery method*, so we would likely conclude that there is an interaction present that we should discuss and this supports a changing effect on odontoblast growth of dosage based on the delivery method in these Guinea Pigs.
+So there is moderate to strong evidence against the null hypothesis of no interaction between *Dosage* and *Delivery method*, so we would likely conclude that there is an interaction present that we should discuss and this supports a changing effect on odontoblast growth of dosage based on the delivery method in these guinea pigs.

 \indent Any similarities between this correct result and the previous WRONG result are coincidence.
 I once